Jim Moran: Anti-Semitism and the Iraq War

-In 2003, Moran drew criticism for telling an audience in Reston, Virginia that “if it were not for the strong support of the Jewish community for this war with Iraq, we would not be doing this."
+In 2003, Moran drew criticism for telling an audience in Reston, Virginia that "if it were not for the strong support of the Jewish community for this war with Iraq, we would not be doing this."
 The comment was condemned by then House Democratic leader Nancy Pelosi and then Democratic Senate Minority Leader Tom Daschle.
-In 2007, Moran again generated controversy for linking the Jewish community with the war, this time by blaming AIPAC for American involvement in Iraq, telling the progressive Jewish magazine Tikkun that “… AIPAC is the most powerful lobby and has pushed this war from the beginning … because they are so well organized, and their members are extraordinarily powerful – most of them are quite wealthy – they have been able to exert power.”
+In 2007, Moran again generated controversy for linking the Jewish community with the war, this time by blaming AIPAC for American involvement in Iraq, telling the progressive Jewish magazine Tikkun that "… AIPAC is the most powerful lobby and has pushed this war from the beginning … because they are so well organized, and their members are extraordinarily powerful – most of them are quite wealthy – they have been able to exert power."
 The comments were again condemned by Democratic leadership as anti-semitic.

 Later career

 In February 2015, Moran joined McDermott Will & Emery as a senior legislative advisor.
-As of 2021, he is a senior policy advisor in the Washington, D.C. office of Nelson Mullins Riley & Scarborough.
+He later left the firm and became a senior policy advisor in the Washington, D.C. office of Nelson Mullins Riley & Scarborough.
+In April 2023, he started his own lobbying firm, Moran Global Strategies, representing clients such as Qatar, Biafran separatist Simon Ekpa and various defense contractors.

 Virginia Tech announced in April 2016 that Moran had joined the School of Public and International Affairs as professor of practice.